sautee/sautee.github.io/pages/fieldnotes.md

 - Embrace continuous change, avoid rigidity
 - Strategy should be fluid, customer centric, less industry bound

-### Evaluating market opportunities
+### Target Market Roulette
 Marc Gruber, Sharon Tal - [WhereToPlay](https://wheretoplay.co/flyability-safe-drones-for-inaccessible-places)

 - A great exercise to think through market opportunities and what to focus on primarily
 - The link evaluates a real life case study
 - Navigator worksheets are available for download

-### 4 types of markets
+### Four Types of Markets
 Steve Blank - [WSJ](https://www.wsj.com/articles/BL-232B-243)

 - There are 4 types of markets - Existing, Resegmented, New, Clone
-- Know the kind of market you're operating in - it is important
+- Know the market you are in - it is important
-- You can gauge demand by [customer discovery](https://steveblank.com/2020/04/07/customer-discovery-in-the-time-of-the-covid-19-virus/) for Existing, Resegmented and Clone markets
+- Strategy and tactics for one market type seldom work for another
-- New markets have no customers or competitors
+- Tools like [customer discovery](https://steveblank.com/2020/04/07/customer-discovery-in-the-time-of-the-covid-19-virus/) prove vital